 A modern workflow is about more than convenience.
 It’s how you prove compliance, identify where things get stuck, and stop wasting hours figuring out what happened to a request that should have been closed weeks ago.

-Richland School District One (“Richland One”) serves more than 21,000 students across 51 sites in Columbia, SC.
 Like most districts, they had a process for approving new digital tools and resources before educators could use them with students.
-They called this process the Digital Requisition Acquisition Process Expedited — more commonly referred to as DRAPE.
-But, despite the name, there was nothing expedited about it.
+They called this the Digital Requisition Acquisition Process Expedited (commonly referred to as DRAPE).
+But, despite the name, there was nothing expeditious about it.

-Nobody knew it was stuck because nobody could see it.
+Nobody knew it was stuck because nobody could see it!

 That visibility problem cut both ways.
 Staff couldn’t see where their requests stood, and IT couldn’t see where things were getting held up.
-And when someone left the district, all of the documents they’d saved locally went with them.
-Richland One knew something needed to change, so the district rebuilt DRAPE in Softdocs with a single structured intake form.
-It provides one place for staff to submit requests, with all of the necessary information collected upfront.
+To exacerbate the problem, when someone left the district, all of the documents they’d saved locally went with them.

 From there, routing is automatic.
 Requests move to the right reviewers in the right sequence without anyone forwarding an email or chasing paperwork.
 Every department sees what’s in their queue, what’s pending, and what’s already been approved.